-2016 (Columbus): Has made 30 appearances (25 starts) for Crew SC, with 29 appearances coming at right midfield and one at forward ... has recorded six goals and eight assists ... started in the season opener at Portland (March 6), where he notched his first assist of the season ... again started vs. Philadelphia (March 12) and at Chicago (March 19) ... received a call-up by the United States National Team and earned his third cap in a FIFA World Cup qualification match at MAPFRE Stadium against Guatemala (March 29) ... upon return from international duty, continued in the starting lineup at FC Dallas (April 2), at Montreal (April 9) and vs. New York City FC (April 16), registering one goal and one assist in that contest ... again started vs. Houston (April 23) and continued in the starting lineup through the match against Montreal (May 7) ... made a substitute appearance at right midfield against Colorado (May 14) and again at Toronto (May 21) ... returned to the starting lineup at right midfield against Real Salt Lake (May 28) ... again started at Philadelphia (June 1), registering his second career multi-assist match ... started at forward against Montreal (June 18) ... returned to right midfield against the Red Bulls (June 25), notching an assist on Ola Kamara's 93rd-minute game-tying goal ... registered an assist for the second consecutive match during a start at Sporting Kansas City (July 3) ... again started at New England (July 9) and vs. Toronto FC (July 13) ... made a substitute appearance at right midfield against D.C.
-United (July 16), vs. Orlando (July 23) and at Toronto (July 31) ... returned to the starting lineup against New York City (August 13), registering his first brace of the 2016 regular season ... scored for the second consecutive game by recording his fourth goal of the regular season at New England (August 20) ... notched his fourth goal over four matches by scoring the game-winning tally against San Jose (August 27) ... continued in the starting lineup at LA (September 3) and against Vancouver (September 10) ... recorded a goal and two assists in a start at Orlando (September 17) ... again started vs. New England (September 25) and at D.C.
-United (September 28) ... made two appearances in the 2016 Lamar Hunt U.S. Open Cup, scoring two goals and adding one assist in the competition ... made a substitute appearance in the win over Tampa Bay (June 15), assisting on Cristian Martinez's goal and converting a penalty kick ... again scored a penalty kick in the Round of 16 match at Chicago after coming on at halftime (June 28).
+2016 (Columbus): Finlay made 34 appearances (28 starts) for Crew SC, with 33 appearances coming at right midfield and one at forward.
+He recorded six goals and nine assists.
+He started in the season opener at Portland (March 6), where he notched his first assist of the season.
+He received a call-up by the United States National Team and earned his third cap in a FIFA World Cup qualification match at MAPFRE Stadium against Guatemala (March 29).
+He registered one goal and one assist vs. New York City FC (April 16).
+He started at Philadelphia (June 1) and registered his second career multi-assist match.
+He started at forward against Montreal (June 18).
+Finlay returned to right midfield against the Red Bulls (June 25) and notched an assist on Ola Kamara's 93rd-minute game-tying goal.
+He registered an assist for the second consecutive match during a start at Sporting Kansas City (July 3).
+He started against New York City (August 13) and registered his first brace of the 2016 regular season.
+He scored for the second consecutive game by recording his fourth goal of the regular season at New England (August 20).
+Finlay notched his fourth goal over four matches by scoring the game-winning tally against San Jose (August 27).
+He recorded a goal and two assists in a start at Orlando (September 17).
+He notched his ninth assist in a substitute appearance at New York Red Bulls (October 16).
+He made two appearances in the 2016 Lamar Hunt U.S. Open Cup and scored two goals and added one assist in the competition.
+He made a substitute appearance in the win over Tampa Bay (June 15) and assisted on Cristian Martinez's goal and converted a penalty kick.
+He again scored a penalty kick in the Round of 16 match at Chicago after coming on at halftime (June 28).

 2015 (Columbus): Finlay made 34 appearances (34 starts) at right midfield with 12 goals and 13 assists on the season, becoming just the second player in Crew SC history to ever record double figures in both categories over a single campaign.
 He was also named to the MLS Best XI following the season for the first time in his career.
 He made his season debut with a start at Houston (March 7).
 He started the home opener against Toronto FC (March 14), recording an assist on Justin Meram’s game-winning goal.
 He scored his first two goals of the year vs. Philadelphia (April 25), adding an assist in a performance that ultimately captured the MLS Player of the Week award.
 Continuing his strong form, he recorded his sixth assist vs. Chicago (May 22) on Kei Kamara’s first-half goal, which was the 500th-ever home regular-season goal in Black & Gold history.
 Finlay recorded his fourth-ever contest with at least one goal and one assist by notching one of each at Real Salt Lake (June 27).
 He was named to the 2015 AT&T MLS All-Star Game, his first-ever All-Star nod, and played 45 minutes in the contest (July 29).
 He scored his ninth goal of the campaign at D.C.
 United (September 19), becoming the seventh person in team history to reach 20 career goals and 20 career assists.
 Finlay scored two goals against D.C.
 United on Decision Day (October 25), setting a new single-season career-best in the category with 12.
 In the Audi 2015 MLS Cup Playoffs, Finlay started all five of Crew SC's matches, registering his first-ever postseason goal in the Second Leg against Montreal (November 8), a tally that tied the series on aggregate.
 Finlay started in Crew SC’s 2015 Lamar Hunt U.S. Open Cup Fourth Round contest at Richmond (June 17), scoring the game-winning goal en route to a 3-1 victory.